yazz/VisualJS/README.md

-### The long story of Coils
+### The long story of AppShare
 <img height='350px' src='http://makeameme.org/media/created/Its-a-long.jpg' />

-The Coils framework started because of one web developer's pain over many years building web applications.
+The AppShare framework started because of one web developer's pain over many years building web applications.
 Zubair Quraishi worked in the 1990s and 2000s as a C++ and Java programmer, building mostly server side web applications, only to find the whole develop, compile, test cycle hugely unproductive.

 Then one day in 2008 Zubair discovered Ruby on Rails.
 He realised that there was a better way to develop web software by using interactive languages such as Ruby with easy database access via ActiveRecord.
 However, he soon became frustrated again, as the UI in Rails was generated on the server and fine grained control of the DOM was not easy to do without resorting to heavy Javascript.
 So, in true developer style, Zubair did the "wrong thing", and took the long and painful route of trying to find his programming Nirvana, going to Erlang, Vaadin, Grails, JQuery, Javascript, GWT, Google Closure, Dart, and finally deciding to use Clojure and ClojureScript for a project he was involved with.
 That project Zubair was NemCV, the CV system for Denmark (http://www.meetup.com/CV-help/).
-Zubair took inspiration from Ruby on Rails (also from Denmark) and extracted the reuseable parts of NemCV to make the Coils framework in June 2013.
+Zubair took inspiration from Ruby on Rails (also from Denmark) and extracted the reuseable parts of NemCV to make the AppShare framework in June 2013.

-After around a year of development of Coils against relational databases (NemCV used Postgres), Zubair met Peter Neubauer from Neo4j when he came to do a talk about Neo4j at MatchingHeads, a Danish startup organisation (http://www.meetup.com/copenhagen-it-people/events/127072702/).
+After around a year of development of AppShare against relational databases (NemCV used Postgres), Zubair met Peter Neubauer from Neo4j when he came to do a talk about Neo4j at MatchingHeads, a Danish startup organisation (http://www.meetup.com/copenhagen-it-people/events/127072702/).
 Zubair realised that Neo4j could make developing web applications simpler as it allows schema-less development using a powerful SQL like language called Cypher.
-So first class support for Neo4j was built into Coils.
+So first class support for Neo4j was built into AppShare.

 In early 2014 Zubair listened to a Javascript Jabber postcast with Pete Hunt of Facebook, and learnt about Facebook React and how Facebook used it for building reactive UIs.
 Then he discovered a ClojureScript library called Om, made by David Nolen (https://github.com/swannodette/om) which provided a Clojurescript wrapper on top of Facebook React.
-He wanted to use React/Om in Coils, but this meant that previous Coils applications such as NemCV would have to be totally rewritten, as the old Coils used imperative UI libraries like Domina.
-Zubair decided that a reactive front end would be worth it and all new Coils webapps would be built using React/Om.
+He wanted to use React/Om in AppShare, but this meant that previous AppShare applications such as NemCV would have to be totally rewritten, as the old Coils used imperative UI libraries like Domina.
+Zubair decided that a reactive front end would be worth it and all new AppShare webapps would be built using React/Om.

 However, there was still something missing, and this piece of the puzzle fell into place when Zubair's business partner in NemCV, Franco Soldera introduced Zubair to Meteor, a realtime Javascript framework which had both Reactive capabilities and also excellent databinding capabilities.
 In Zubair's opinion Meteor is the best full stack Javascript framework that he had seen (and yes, Zubair had seen Derby, Angular, Ember, Knockout and many others).
 The reason he loved Meteor was not just because of its features such as a Reactive front end and data-binding, but also because Meteor is opinionated (like Ruby on Rails), which solves the problem of having to continually choose which Javascript libraries to use, thereby saving alot of wasted time experimenting with different Javascript libraries and glueing them together.

-Meteor's realtime databinding uses a Document based database called MongoDB on the server and MiniMongo on the client, but Coils already had full client side data access to both relational databases and Neo4j.
-So the goal of Coils changed to make Neo4j and Relational Databases work more seamlessly with the front-end development in Coils, just as Meteor does with MongoDb.
+Meteor's realtime databinding uses a Document based database called MongoDB on the server and MiniMongo on the client, but AppShare already had full client side data access to both relational databases and Neo4j.
+So the goal of AppShare changed to make Neo4j and Relational Databases work more seamlessly with the front-end development in AppShare, just as Meteor does with MongoDb.

-Another core feature of Coils was the Time Travelling Debugger.
+Another core feature of AppShare was the Time Travelling Debugger.
 This is based on the principle that program code is read 99% of the time, and written only 1% of the time.
 See this Dougas Crockford video on Software Quality who explains it better than I ever could:

 https://www.youtube.com/watch?v=t9YLtDJZtPY

-So Coils in 2014 allowed all programs to be examined visually using a GUI time travelling debugger, which is one of the killer features, as it reduces the cost of maintenance of complex applications.
+So AppShare in 2014 allowed all programs to be examined visually using a GUI time travelling debugger, which is one of the killer features, as it reduces the cost of maintenance of complex applications.

 ... long period of time passes ...

-There felt like a long gap of time in Coils land, where not much was committed to GitHub, and during this time Zubair first tried to learn more about Meteor.js, to see how they implemented Real Time client side data.
+There felt like a long gap of time in AppShare land, where not much was committed to GitHub, and during this time Zubair first tried to learn more about Meteor.js, to see how they implemented Real Time client side data.
 He attended meetups with Franco in Copenhagen and learn as much as he could.
 His first idea was to implement the Meteor real time protocol DDP, and connect it to Neo4j on the back end.
 There were a few problems with this, the main one being with how real time works.
 Real time in Meteor works by having a small client side cache of MongoDb, called MiniMongo which runs in the Metoer web application.
 With Neo4j implementing a real time client side cache was orders of magnitude more tricky than it is for MongoDB because of the way Neo4j has a totally schemaless (not including Neo4j labels) graph.

 So Zubair decided to build the first version of the real time facilities on top of the Postgres relational database since NemCV used Postgres, and he created his own client side SQL cache which works pretty well.
 He intends to revisit Neo4j and create a real time solution for this in the future though.